Murphy’s Law: Stuff Happens

 5) Bring a hard shell eyeglasses case to protect your glasses from getting crushed

-Take precautionary measures with your extra back up pair of glasses or when you’re not using your glasses to prevent your glasses from getting crushed in your nah or luggage by bringing a hard shell case for your eyeglasses.
+Take precautionary measures with your other back up pair of glasses or when you’re not using your glasses to prevent your lenses from getting crushed in your

 6) Bring a clean eyeglass cloth and cleaning solution

-You’re not supposed to clean your glasses with the bottom of your t-shirt because it is most likely filled with tiny dust and dirt particles that can leave tiny scratches on your lenses.
+You’re not supposed to clean your glasses with the bottom of your t-shirt because it is most likely filled with tiny dust and dirt particles that can leave small scratches on your lenses.

 7) Bring a small eyeglass repair kid

-I really like the repair kits that have a bunch of extra little screws just in case you actually do lose a screw.
+I like the repair kits that have a bunch of extra little screws just in case you do lose a screw.